A photographic dark room. A student who is deaf and has to be able to see her Auslan interpreter. How is this going to work?

 The following short videos may also be of interest:

-Although this presentation discusses interpreting in the primary and secondary education sector in the USA, many of the issues will be common to the VET teaching environment.
+Although this presentation discusses interpreting in the primary and secondary education sector in the USA, many of the issues will be common to any teaching environment (9 mins).

 The following simulations may also be useful when considering the potential impact of hearing loss on participation in classroom discussion and activities: